UkoeHB/bevy_worldswap/README.md

 This definitely works, and has worked for many games for years.

-It feels clunky.
-Instead, what if we could do the following?
+It's clunky.
+Instead, what if we could:

 1. Press play button on the main menu.
 1. Initialize game state in a fresh world.